-The 7MHz band is one of the most reliable DX bands, with DX possibilities at all states of the sunspot cycle and throughout winter and summer.
+As well as its popularity for local QSOs, the 7MHz band is also one of the most reliable DX bands, with DX possibilities at all states of the sunspot cycle and throughout winter and summer.
 During the day, contacts around Europe are possible, as well as good intra-UK propagation.
 At nighttime, the band is an excellent DX band offering worldwide contacts.

 Because of its popularity, it can be crowded, especially in Region 1, although the expansion of the band from 7.0 – 7.1MHz to 7.0 – 7.2MHz, originally agreed at WRC-03 has helped.

 By 2009, the remaining broadcast stations operating in the 7.1 – 7.2MHz frequency range closed down and the Region 1 band plan was realigned, moving the start of the digital modes segment to 7040kHz, and increasing the space available for all modes.
 In common with some other bands, Region 1 has designated a contest-free section of the band from 7100-7130kHz during local contests.
 When operating SSB, please ensure the lowest dial frequency used is 7053kHz (lower sideband), as this will ensure the transmitted spectrum remains within the 2.7kHz all modes segment.